-- With 1 intern on the team:

-- The supervising resident can follow no more than 14 patients at any one time.

-- The supervising resident can only have 5 new patients + 2 transfers assigned to the team during a routine work day.

-- No more than 8 total patients (news + transfers) can be assigned to the team over a 2-day period.

-- With 2 interns on the team:
+- With 1 intern on the team: - The supervising resident can follow no more than 14 patients at any one time. - The supervising resident can only have 5 new patients + 2 transfers assigned to the team during a routine work day. - No more than 8 total patients (news + transfers) can be assigned to the team over a 2-day period. - With 2 interns on the team:

-- The supervising resident can follow no more than 20 patients at any one time.

-https://upstate0-my.sharepoint.com/personal/browns2_upstate_edu/Documents/Desktop/2022-2023 Overview of Core Residency Training.docx Revised: 12/7/2022 - The supervising resident can only have 10 new patients + 4 transfers assigned to the team during a routine work day.

-- No more than 16 total patients (news + transfers) can be assigned to the team over a 2-day period.
+- The supervising resident can follow no more than 20 patients at any one time. - The supervising resident can only have 10 new patients + 4 transfers assigned to the team during a routine work day. - No more than 16 total patients (news + transfers) can be assigned to the team over a 2-day period.

-With these rules serving as our guide, our own policy will be that any team with two interns can have no more than 16 patients total (20 at VA) for the resident (with no more than 8 for either intern (10 at VA)).
+With these rules serving as our guide, our own policy will be that any team with two interns can have no more than 18 patients total (20 at VA) for the resident (with no more than 9 for either intern [10 at VA]).
 When patient demand exceeds our total inpatient capacity, teams can flex to no more than 20 patients (10 per intern), but this should be the exception rather than the rule (and only with EPO's approval).
-Any team staffed with only a resident can have 8 patients, but may flex to 14 patients if necessary.
-Any team with a resident with less than 2 interns can have no more than 14 patients (with up to 10 patients allowed for the intern).
+Any team staffed with only a resident can have 10 patients but may flex to 14 patients if necessary.
+Any team with a resident and one intern can have no more than 14 patients (with up to 9 patients allowed for the intern).
 Beyond flex, overflow will be handled by either an advanced practitioner (with attending supervision), the attending directly, or a separate uncovered service.
 Overnight coverage will be provided by housestaff night services for all covered (by housestaff) Gen Med and Heme/Onc patients; uncovered (no housestaff) Gen Med patients are covered by the Nocturnist/APPs; uncovered (no housestaff) Heme/Onc patients are covered by housestaff as long as a signout/handoff has occurred.
 All of the intern-staffed night services include an in-house supervising senior resident and nocturnist attending so that any level of supervision is always available.
 The Chief Residents will keep track of team numbers daily to the best of their ability.
 Ultimately, though, it is your responsibility to immediately report an infraction of the above rules to the Chief Residents.
 Failure to do so could lead to loss of program accreditation (which ultimately will affect your residency training).